alchemistry/alchemtest/docs/index.rst

    new data set and we will help you with the process of adding it to **alchemtest**.

+   With release 0.7.0, the alchemlyb project adopted `NEP 29`_ to determine which versions of Python and NumPy_ will be supported.
+When we release a new major or minor version, alchemtest will support *at least all minor versions of Python introduced and released in the prior 42 months from the release date with a minimum of 2 minor versions of Python*, and *all minor versions of NumPy released in the prior 24 months from the anticipated release date with a minimum of 3 minor versions of NumPy*.

 .. |doi| image:: https://zenodo.org/badge/83470847.svg
     :alt: Zenodo DOI
     :scale: 100%